Finance

 The fixed income market, accompanied by the introduction of sophisticated financial engineering techniques, has grown enormously over the last two decades.
 Today, the fixed income market has been a vital segment of the global financial market.
 This course covers major topics associated with this market, including bond pricing, yields, and volatility; term structure of interest rates and yield curve; market structure and analytical techniques for Treasury, municipal, corporate bonds, mortgage-backed securities, asset-backed securities, and bond with embedded options.
 The fundamental objective of this course is to help students develop analytical skills for pricing fixed income securities and managing interest rate risk.
 In addition, materials covered in this course are compatible with the Common Body of Knowledge in Analysis of Debt Investments that is required by the Chartered Financial Analysts (CFA) examination.
 Students will not receive credit for both FIN 456 and FIN 656.

-Prerequisite(s): FIN 407 and FIN 447 and (MATH 113 or MATH 115 or Mathematics Placement with a score of 116)
+Prerequisite(s): FIN 407 and FIN 447 and (MATH 113 or MATH 115)

 Restriction(s):